rpalaznik/spark/docs/running-on-mesos.md

 To use cluster mode, you must start the `MesosClusterDispatcher` in your cluster via the `sbin/start-mesos-dispatcher.sh` script, passing in the Mesos master URL (e.g: mesos://host:5050).
 This starts the `MesosClusterDispatcher` as a daemon running on the host.
-Note that the `MesosClusterDispatcher` does not support authentication.
-You should ensure that all network access to it is protected (port 7077 by default).

 By setting the Mesos proxy config property (requires mesos version >= 1.4), `--conf spark.mesos.proxy.baseURL=http://localhost:5050` when launching the dispatcher, the mesos sandbox URI for each driver is added to the mesos dispatcher UI.